-You might have seen this post or this handout on seven ways to practice public speaking at work.
+You might have seen this post on seven ways to practice public speaking at work.

 But what if you're self-employed and your office is ten feet from your bed?
 We don't all have regular office meetings and reports to give when we work for ourselves, so how can we take those baby steps to get started in public speaking?

 Here are some of the opportunities my entrepreneurial clients have shared for practicing their public speaking.
 Add yours in the comments!

 1. Church -- Offer to do readings, speak up more at Bible study, help teach a class.

 2. Networking organizations -- Practice your professional introduction (aka "elevator speech") and introducing yourself to people.
 Some organizations even go around the room giving each person a chance to talk for up to 30 seconds or a minute.

 3. Events -- Offer to introduce another speaker who's giving a presentation.